A BRIEF HISTORY OF SANDHILL HOUSE

 One notable recent occupant was the Rev. John Russell a wealthy parson who held no less than eight ‘livings’ in the vicinity.
 He lived at Sandhill in the late 1700’s until about 1810, spending a small fortune building the eastern Georgian wings, grand staircase and much fine period interior detailing.
 This ostentatious expansion of the house was no doubt done to reinforce his standing in the community; it included the conversion of a former 17th Century coach house in the stable yard into a private chapel.

 The Rev. Russell’s son, also John (Jack) went to Oxford and also became a parson living in Devon.
 His love of hunting and countryside sports led to him developing the now famous breed of spirited little dogs known as Jack Russell Terriers.
+There is even a pub The Jack Russell, in Swimbridge, near Barnstaple, North Devon.

 John Williams was a member of one of the wealthiest mining dynasties in Cornwall.
 His forebear James Williams arrived in Cornwall from Shropshire at the turn of the 17th Century.
 He held a prominent position in society and married Mary Drake, daughter of the vicar of Gwennap.
 James and Mary’s grandson John Williams continued the successful enterprises and increased the family fortune.
 John Williams became one of Cornwall’s greatest mine agents, making even more money by leasing out mineral rights on their land holdings.
 He was also a great innovator of mining methods and technology.